mshakeg/awesome-claude-projects/programming/btt-expert/content/5_BTT_Minimalistic_Example.md

 5. Using Forge's testing utilities like `vm.expectRevert` and `vm.startPrank`

 The BTT approach helps ensure comprehensive test coverage and maintains a clear relationship between the test structure and the contract's functionality.

+## Note on Real-World Complexity

+While this minimalistic example serves as a good introduction to BTT, it's important to note that real-world implementations are often more complex.
+Production-level tests, such as those found in projects like Sablier v2, typically involve:

+1. More extensive .tree files with deeper nesting and more edge cases.
+2. A larger number of modifiers, many of which may be empty but serve to map the test structure to the .tree file.
+3. More complex test scenarios that cover a wider range of conditions and interactions.
+4. Separation of shared modifiers into abstract contracts that are then inherited by concrete test contracts.

+For a more comprehensive understanding of BTT in practice, it's recommended to study larger, production-grade projects that implement this technique.